 Good Hotel Guide Review

-2 lounges, bar, dining room, free Wi-Fi, in-room TV (Freeview), small function facilities, room service, terrace, garden, parking, unsuitable for wheelchair.
+2 lounges, bar, dining room, in-room TV (Freeview), small function facilities, room service, terrace, garden, parking.

 in bar and dining room only, at breakfast and supper.

 not under 10.

 per room B&B single £160–£252, double £160–£315.
 Supper from £17.
 Min.
 2-night stay, but check availability.

 This hotel accepts discount vouchers which entitle readers to a 10% discount off their normal B&B rate for a single night’s stay.
 To take advantage of this offer, you must present the voucher at the time of booking.

 This hotel accepts discount vouchers which entitle readers to a 25% discount off their normal B&B rate for a single night’s stay.
 Each printed copy of the Guide contains six vouchers worth in total about £150.Buy the guide